SAP-samples/btp-task-center-integration/cloud-for-customer/configure-secondary-btp-destination.md

 **Principal Propagation Flow and Set Up**

-**Step 1: Configure SAP Business Technology Platform as OAuth Identity Provider in Cloud for Customer**
+**Step 1: Configure SAP Business Technology Platform as OAuth Identity Provider in SAP Cloud for Customer**

-1. In the SAP Business Technology Platform cockpit, choose your **Global Account** and your subaccount name from the **Subaccount** menu in the breadcrumbs.
+1. In the SAP Business Technology Platform Cockpit, choose your **Global Account** and your subaccount name from the **Subaccount** menu in the breadcrumbs.

 2. Navigate to **Connectivity > Destinations**.